 During the COVID-19 pandemic, Kristie served as her county’s Health Officer and collaborated with Kansas dentists to 3D print over 25,000 nasopharyngeal swabs when there was an extreme shortage of testing supplies.

 At the intersection of the pandemic and serious health issues, Kristie persevered to publish Killing Dragons, her first science fiction thriller which took ten years to complete.
 She first got the idea for the novel on a trip to Roatan; while at the Parrot Tree Marina, she saw a riverboat converted to a live aboard dive boat named the Aggressor.
 As the pandemic and her health issues persisted, she wrote Dragon Gold and Dragon Clan, books two and three in the Order of the Dolphin Series.

 In addition to being an Advanced Open Water certified SCUBA diver with SSI, she holds certifications in Nitrox, Buoyancy, Night & Limited Visibility, Fish Identification, Stress & Rescue, and Waves, Tides & Currents as well as a Roatan Marine Park Lionfish Spear Hunting certification.
-When her Italian dive master instructor shot her a disparaging look when she asked about getting Mermaid certified (an actual real thing--the cert not the mermaids!), she immediately oulined Dragon Song, which will also be in the Order of the Dolphin Universe.
+When her Italian dive master instructor shot her a disparaging look when she asked about getting Mermaid certified (an actual real thing--the cert not the mermaids!), she immediately oulined Dragon Song, which is now in the Order of the Dolphin Universe.
 She is a certified Yoga Instructor and practices daily.
 And by the way, when asked what she'd do if she ever sees a Tylosaurus or a mo‘o dragon in the water, she said: "NAMASTEing around there!"

 Author Photo by Jennifer Shiew